fjankowsk/spectral_properties_supplement/README.md

-# Supplementary Material for Paper #
+# Supplementary Material for Spectral Properties Paper #

-This repository contains supplementary material and data for our paper.
+This repository contains supplementary material and data for our paper titled "Spectral properties of 441 radio pulsars".

+The tabular data are also available through the [VizieR service at CDS](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/MNRAS/473/4436).

+## Paper ##

+The corresponding paper is available via this [NASA ADS link](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.4436J/abstract).

 ## Author ##